vmware-tanzu/application-accelerator-samples/csharp-rest-service/DATABASE.md

 1. App Operator Tasks

-   - Create the service `ClassClaim` to be consumed by your workload that references your postgres instance:
+   - Create the service `ClassClaim` to be consumed by your workload that references your PostgreSQL instance:

       ```bash
       $ tanzu service class-claim create customer-database --class postgresql-unmanaged -n <workload-namespace>